UkuRenekKronbergs/IDS_project/README.md

 ---

 ## **🌟 Motivation**
-The used car market is a dynamic ecosystem influenced by multiple factors such as brand, mileage, age, and overall condition.
+The used car market is a dynamic system influenced by multiple factors such as brand, mileage, age, and overall condition.
 Accurate price predictions provide:
 - **Buyers**: Confidence in making informed purchasing decisions.
 - **Sellers**: Tools to set competitive and fair prices.
 - **Market Analysts**: Insights into value retention trends across brands and models.